tianocore-docs/edk2-FdfSpecification/2_fdf_design_discussion/24_[fd]_sections.md

 #### 2.4.4.5 INF Region Type

-The INF statements point to EDK component and EDK II module INF files.
+The INF statements point to EDK II module INF files.
 Parsing tools will scan the INF file to determine the type of component or module.
 The component or module type is used to reference the standard rules defined elsewhere in the FDF file.